ksturgeon/streams-drill-demo/README.md

 bash install_kafka_client.sh

+1a.
+May also need Python requests library - sudo pip install requests

 2. You still need to edit .bashrc to set LD_LIBRARY_PATH.
 Add the following to the end of .bashrc:

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/mapr/lib